-As a result of such material weakness, the Restatement, the change in accounting for the warrants, and other matters raised or that may in the future be raised by the SEC, we face potential for litigation or other disputes which may include, among others, claims invoking the federal and state securities laws, contractual claims or other claims arising from the Restatement and material weaknesses in our internal control over financial reporting and the preparation of our financial statements.
-As of the date of this Annual Report, we have no knowledge of any such litigation or dispute.
+As a result of such material weaknesses, the restatements, the changes in accounting for the warrantsand the Public Shares we face potential for litigation or other disputes which may include, among others, claims invoking the federal and state securities laws, contractual claims or other claims arising from the restatements and material weaknesses in our internal control over financial reporting and the preparation of our financial statements.
+As of the date of this Amendment No. 2, we have no knowledge of any such litigation or dispute.
 However, we can provide no assurance that such litigation or dispute will not arise in the future.
 Any such litigation or dispute, whether successful or not, could have a material adverse effect on our business, results of operations and financial condition or our ability to complete a Business Combination.